 DC Water Mobilizing Construction Site at Canal Road NW Entrance of Georgetown University

 Beginning on or about January 12, 2026, DC Water will begin the next phase of construction for the Potomac River Tunnel Project at the Georgetown University entrance site along the Canal Road NW.
-Construction activity will impact traffic entering the main campus, but is not expected to impact traffic on Canal Road as the site is located in the wooded area above Canal Road.
+The construction site is located in the wooded area between the Georgetown University entrance and Canal Road NW.

 Project Scope and Timeline